OpenBMB/UltraRAG/docs/README-English.md

 ## Support

 UltraRAG 2.0 ships ready‑to‑use evaluation **datasets** and **large‑scale corpora**, published on [ModelScope](https://modelscope.cn/datasets/UltraRAG/UltraRAG_Benchmark) and [Huggingface](https://huggingface.co/datasets/UltraRAG/UltraRAG_Benchmark).
 Download and use directly — no extra cleaning or conversion needed — and plug into UltraRAG’s evaluation pipelines.
-You can also customize by following the <a href="https://ultrarag.openbmb.cn/pages/en/develop_guide/dataset"><b>data format guide</b></a>.
+You can also customize by following the <a href="https://ultrarag.openbmb.cn/pages/en/develop_guide/dataset"><b>DataFormat</b></a>.

 ### 1) Supported Datasets